Portfolio · 2026

 Practice

 Photography.
-Painting.
+Oils.
 Pastel.
 Sculpture.
+Commissions.

 Based

-01 / 07 · Statement
+01 / 07 · Photography

 02 / 07 · Photography